aadedigbae/Fuudie/README.md

    - No NaN values introduced by merges (verified with merged_data.isnull().sum())
    - Consistent dtypes across joins (verified with merged_data.dtypes)

+## Trade-offs of Merging Multiple Datasets

+While merging `train.csv`, `meal_info.csv`, and `fulfillment_center_info.csv` enriched the dataset, it introduced several important trade-offs.
+But despite these challenges, the merge was essential for capturing important relationships between meals, regions, and center operations.
+The richer feature space contributed significantly to model accuracy and robustness.
+How I manage it below:

+1. **Risk of Data Leakage**
+Merging time-sensitive features from other tables can unintentionally introduce future information.
+This was avoided by excluding any aggregate or post-week data during merging.

+2. **Join Key Issues**
+Poorly managed joins can lead to dropped rows or duplication.
+To prevent this, we used `validate="many_to_one"` in pandas and confirmed full key alignment before merging.

+3. **Increased Dimensionality**
+New features such as `region_meal_combo` added complexity, which can increase overfitting risk.
+This was mitigated using regularization techniques like L2 and dropout layers.

+4. **Preprocessing Overhead**
+Combining datasets required handling differences in data types, resolving column name conflicts, and managing missing values across sources.

+5. **Higher Computational Cost**
+A larger and more complex dataset resulted in longer training times, especially for neural networks.
+We adjusted batch size, learning rate, and epochs to balance training efficiency.

 ## Model Implementation Details

 ### Neural Network Architectures